Lighthouses

 Concerns about its stability delayed its official takeover until 1867 after additional reinforcement.
 The lighthouse keepers, paid extra for their challenging work, manned the lighthouse until it was automated in 1919.
 The light was electrified in 1992 and has been upgraded several times, along with a helipad, weather station and solar-powered lighting.

-Another shot of Roman Rock Lighthouse.. ;)
+Another shot of Roman Rock Lighthouse, if you look very carefully.. ;)

 Enjoying a sundowner on Noordhoek beach, with Slangkop Lighthouse in the far distance.